chanlinna/W10-Graph-Traversal/README.md

 ## Objective
 This project implements the Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms to traverse a graph.
 The following methods are implemented:

 1. DFS(int startVertex): Performs a DFS starting from the given vertex and prints the traversal order.
-(Recursive approach)
 2. BFS(int startVertex): Performs a BFS starting from the given vertex and prints the traversal order.
-3. Display(): Prints the graph’s structure using an Adjacency List.

 ## Overview of the Graph
 The graph used in this project is an undirected graph represented using an Adjacency List.
 In this representation, each vertex points to a list of its neighboring vertices.
 This structure allows efficient graph traversal using DFS and BFS.